Bayesian Active Learning in the Presence of Nuisance Parameters: Acknowledgements

 \section{Acknowledgements}

-The authors thank Stephen Menary and Thomas Quilter for helpful discussions, and Xiaomei Mi, Elena Shaw and Amir Sonee for their comments on writing.
+The authors thank Stephen Menary, Thomas Quilter, and Leila Sloman for helpful discussions.
 SJS and SK were supported by the UKRI Turing AI World-Leading Researcher Fellowship, [EP/W002973/1].
 AB was supported by the Academy of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI.
+JM acknowledges the support of the Research Council of Finland under the HEALED project (grant 13342077).